cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 :::

 :::tip Note
-If you are using CloudLinux 6 kernel you would have to migrate to <span class="notranslate">CloudLinux 6 Hybrid</span> kernel first in order to be able to use new Reseller Limits functionality.
+To use new Reseller Limits functionality, you will have to migrate to <span class="notranslate">CloudLinux 6 Hybrid</span> kernel first.
 :::

 ### Installation, enabling, and disabling